bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 	- [ ] ??? - Upgrade a coin.
 Flip it to its tails side and curse it.
 	- [ ] ??? - Destroy a coin.
 Flip each adjacent coin to heads.
 	- [ ] ??? - Lose shards equal to a coin's tails penalty - flip that coin to heads.
-	- [ ] ??? - (No idea how to do this, but the idea - you no longer take damage from strain - feels like a good concept.)
 	- [ ] ??? - (no idea how) Choose a coin, it is permanently on heads.
 	- [ ] ??? - Flip this coin to tails.
 Flip its neighbors to heads and add 1/2/3/4 charges.
-	- [ ] ??? - Transform a coin into a generic Diobol.
 	- [ ] ??? - Reflip each coin in an odd/even position (leftmost coin is position 1).
 Changes every toss.
 	- [ ] ??? (payoff) - Payoff 1 soul + souls equal to the combined value of neighboring coins
 	- [ ] ??? - Flip each coin to its other side.